-Social Contribution Activity Policy (Excerpt) The purpose of our social contribution is the creation of a continuous virtuous cycle in which trust between Purpose of JERA and our stakeholders contributes to the realization of a sustainable society, which in turn enhances Activities corporate value.
-We will contribute to better conservation of the global environment by working Coexisting with the to reduce the environmental burden of our business activities together with Environment measures such as promoting greening and environmental protection.
-We will pass on the skills and expertise gained through business operations to Areas Educating the Next the next generation and contribute to the education of individuals who can lead of Focus Generation the future of energy globally.
-We will help resolve the many issues facing countries and regions where we Resolving do business, including increasing disaster preparedness, creating jobs, and Community Issues reducing the number of communities without electricity.
+Social Contribution Activity Policy (Excerpt) Purpose of Activities The purpose of our social contribution is the creation of a continuous virtuous cycle in which trust between JERA and our stakeholders contributes to the realization of a sustainable society, which in turn enhances corporate value.
+Coexisting with the Environment We will contribute to better conservation of the global environment by working to reduce the environmental burden of our business activities together with measures such as promoting greening and environmental protection.
+Areas Educating the N of Focus Generation We will pass on the skills and expertise gained through business operations to the next generation and contribute to the education of individuals who can lead the future of energy globally.
+Resolving Community Issues We will help resolve the many issues facing countries and regions where we do business, including increasing disaster preparedness, creating jobs, and reducing the number of communities without electricity.